rubo77/Lalumo/dev/plan.md

   - User provided a bird image to use as the new launcher icon foreground (see conversation, image 0)
   - Bird icon image is now available at /src/images/app_icon.png and ready for icon generation logic update
   - Version number in credits only shows "Loading version..."; fix version injection logic (now fixed)
+  - New requirement: Script to remove backgrounds from animal images (goodAnimalImages and badAnimalImages) by making top-left color transparent within a threshold, saving originals if not already present

 ## Task List
 - [x] Investigate and fix `this.showFeedback` context/definition bug so feedback is shown on success/failure